UniqueNetwork/unique_docs/docs/tutorials/nfts-fetching.md

-# NFTs fetching
+# Fetching NFT

-This article shows the basics of fetching NFTs data with GraphQL.
-We are going to share some code examples are accompanied by explanations and could be a starting point for creating your own queries with different filters and sortings.
-It might be useful in the following cases:
+This article demonstrates the basics of fetching NFT data using GraphQL.
+We are going to share some code examples.
+We hope this could become a starting point for creating your own queries with different filters and sortings.
+This might be useful in the following cases:

 1) Interacting with pagination and infinite scrolling;
 2) Making different filters, including dynamic conditions;
 3) Requesting limited and distinct data;
 4) ...and in other things, for which necessary to obtain and handle arrays of data.

-## Basic example
+### Basic example

-In the first example, just main NFTs fields like id, prefix, and name are included in a request.
+In this example, only main NFTs fields like id, prefix, and name are included in a request.

 ```graphql:no-line-numbers
 query tokens_query {